yioneko/nvim-yati/README.md

 - The calculation result heavily relies on the correct tree-sitter parsing of the code.
 I'd recommend using plugins like [nvim-autopairs](https://github.com/windwp/nvim-autopairs) or [luasnip](https://github.com/L3MON4D3/LuaSnip) to keep the syntax tree error-free while editing.
 This should avoid most of the wrong indent calculations.
 - I mainly write `js/ts` so other languages may not receive better support than these two, bad cases for other languages are generally expected, and please create issues for them if possible.

-## Supported languages

-- C/C++
-- CSS
-- GraphQL
-- HTML
-- Javascript/Typescript (jsx and tsx are also supported)
-- JSON
-- Lua
-- Python
-- Rust
-- TOML

-More languages could be supported by [setup](#setup) or adding config files to [configs/](lua/nvim-yati/configs) directory.

 ## Credits